-The QX80’s standard V-8 displaces a comparatively small-fry 5.6 liters.
-And the poor old Navigator — actually, the poor new (2015) Navigator — comes standard with a V-6 that’s only about half the size of the Caddy’s V8 and which makes a comparatively puny 380 hp.
+The Infiniti QX80’s standard V8 displaces a comparatively small-fry 5.6 liters.
+And the poor old Navigator — actually, the poor new Navigator — comes standard with a V6 that’s only about half the size (3.5 liters) of the Caddy’s V8 and which makes a comparatively puny 380 hp.

 ON THE ROAD

-Cadillac is determined to brook no competition — and in terms of get up and go, the Escalade wins, decisively.
-The 6.2 liter V-8’s 460 ft.-lbs. of torque (and 420 hp) is pure delicious overkill.
-You could probably pull a spark plug wire, run the thing on seven cylinders — and still be the quickest thing on the block.
-And on the highway, thanks to the six-speed automatic’s deep overdrive gearing, the revs at 75 are just over 2,000 — which makes it feasible to travel almost 550 miles on 26 gallons of fuel.
+Its Corvette-sourced 6.2 liter V-8’s 460 ft.-lbs. of torque (and 420 hp) is pure delicious overkill.
+You could probably pull a spark plug wire, run the thing on seven cylinders — and still outrun the Navigator.
+And on the highway, thanks to the eight-speed automatic’s deep overdrive gearing, the revs at 75 are just over 2,000.
+This makes it feasible to travel almost 550 miles on 26 gallons of fuel.

-The Navigator — which comes with more sensible 18 inch wheels — has a much softer, more luxurious ride.
+The Navigator comes standard with more functionally sensible 18 inch wheels — and not surprisingly, has a much softer, more luxurious ride.

-All the vehicles in this class are lunkers, but the Escalade doesn’t feel its size because it has a tighter turning circle (39 feet) than either the QX80 or the Navigator (41.6 and 43.9 feet, respectively), which makes it noticeably easier to maneuver in tight confines such as the car-crowded parking lot of a fast food joint.
+All the vehicles in this class are lunkers, but the Escalade doesn’t feel its size because it has a tighter turning circle (39 feet) than either the QX80 or the Navigator (41.6 and 43.9 feet, respectively).
+This makes it noticeably easier to maneuver in tight confines such as the car-crowded parking lot of a fast food joint.
 It also sits lower than either of its two competitors: 74.4 inches for the Escalade vs. 78.1 for the Lincoln and 75.8 for the Infiniti.
-This makes it less awkward to deal with drive-throughs and low-ceilinged parking garages.
+This makes it less awkward to deal with drive-throughs (as at banks) and low-ceilinged parking garages.
 No doubt, the Escalade’s lower-in-the-weeds stance also enhances its stability at higher speeds.

 It is, however, wider than its rivals: 80.5 inches vs. 78.8 for the Nav and 79.9 for the Q. This makes parking public parking spots (which are generally designed for Camry-sized cars) seem all the smaller.

-I like the capless fuel filler system.
+I like the new capless fuel filler system.
 It’s convenient — and much less messy, an important consideration when considering a premium vehicle.
-You will not have to worry about griming up your hands on the gas cap, because there is none.
+You will not have to worry about griming up your hands on the gas cap, because there is no gas cap.
 Just push the fuel pump’s nozzle in the hole.